datanav/docs/hub/documentation/service-configuration/systems/configuration-systems-rest.rst

      - Enum<String>
-     - A enumeration of "text", "json", "json-transit", "form" and "multipart-form", that denotes how to treat the ``payload`` property of the entity (see the :ref:`expected entity shape <rest_expected_rest_entity_shape>` section of the c for details).
+     - A enumeration of "text", "json", "json-transit", "form" and "multipart-form", that denotes how to treat the ``payload`` property of the entity (see the :ref:`expected entity shape <rest_expected_rest_entity_shape>` section of the :ref:`REST sink <rest_sink>` for details).
 The various enumerations in combination with the ``payload`` type will set the appropriate ``Content-Type`` in the request headers, if it isn't set explicitly in the ``headers`` property of the operation.
 If you specify ``"json"``, the payload contents will serialized to JSON (without transit encoding).
 If you specify ``"json-transit"`` you will get a transit-encoded JSON document.